muttaphilly/AquaTroll.Telemetry.Pipeline/README.md

 - Site Availability
 - Statistical anomaly detection (flagging depth changes >15% and pressure changes >2%)

-The tests generate an HTML report (`abTestsReport.html`) summarizing results.
-It is recommended to run these tests monthly to help identify anomalies early.
-You can schedule this via cron similar to the main pipeline.
+The tests generate an HTML report (`abTestsReport.html`) summarising results.
+It is automatically generated whenever runPipeline.py is executed and saves results in theb transformed_data folder.